Pedrojok01/Web3-Boilerplate/README.md

 ## Disclaimer

 1. Work in progress...
-2. No Typescript expert and no React expert either, so any contribution/improvement pull-request is welcomed!
+2. No Typescript expert and no React expert either, so any contribution/improvement pull request is welcomed!
 3. For a more "recent and high-level" web3 boilerplate built on [Next.js](https://nextjs.org/), [Wagmi](https://wagmi.sh/), [Viem](https://viem.sh/), and [ChakraUI](https://chakra-ui.com/), check out [Next-Web3-Boilerplate ](https://github.com/Pedrojok01/Next-Web3-Boilerplate)

 ## Description